printers-for-people/catboat/docs/TMC_Drivers.md

 This type of error indicates the TMC driver detected a problem and has disabled itself.
 That is, the driver stopped holding its position and ignored movement commands.
-If Klipper detects that an active driver has disabled itself, it will transition the printer into a "shutdown" state.
+If Kalico detects that an active driver has disabled itself, it will transition the printer into a "shutdown" state.